GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

 ### Access WordPress site

 Get the external IP of the Wordpress site service and visit the URL printed below in your browser.
-Note that it might take some time for the external IP to be provisioned.

 ```
 SERVICE_IP=$(kubectl get \